-During the winter season, it's important to remember that flooding can happen any time it rains.
+It's important to remember that flooding can happen any time it rains.
+Historically, floods have followed droughts.
 The extreme drought conditions that Santa Clara County has endured over the last year have hardened the ground.
 This hardening can increase run-off to streams and creeks during the first few days of heavy rain, elevating the risk of flooding.

 While Valley Water's projects have improved flood protection for more than 100,000 homes, businesses and properties, parts of Santa Clara County are susceptible to flooding every year.